Testicular lumps and swellingsSee all parts of this guide Hide guide parts

 In most cases, varicoceles do not require treatment.
 They usually don't cause other symptoms or long-term problems.

-Although varicoceles are sometimes associated with infertility, most men's fertility is not affected and there is currently not enough evidence to suggest that treating varicoceles will help improve your chances of fathering a child.
+Although varicoceles are sometimes associated with infertility, mostly fertility is not affected.
+There is currently not enough evidence to suggest that treating varicoceles will help improve your chances of having a child.

 If you have a varicocele that is causing pain or discomfort, taking simple painkillers such as paracetamol and wearing supportive underwear may help initially.